We tailor care

 Bundaleer has a range of room types that range from a $450,000 to $480,000.
 Residents contribute towards their accommodation and daily care through a schedule of accommodation and care payments outlined below.
 A resident’s aged care suite is secured through a fully refundable accommodation payment (RAD) that is Government guaranteed.
 There are 4 payment options to secure a room in one of our communities:

 This is a once-off lump sum payment that is refunded in full when the resident leaves.
 There are no exit fees deducted from this deposit.
-The current RAD for a standard private room with ensuite at Bundaleer is $450,000.
+The current RAD for a standard private room with ensuite at Bundaleer is $450,000 for a bed in a double room and $480,000 for single room.

 You can choose not to pay an upfront RAD and pay an interest charge each month instead.
 This fee is calculated daily based on the amount of the unpaid RAD.
 The interest rate used to calculate a Daily Accommodation Payment is called the Maximum Permissible Interest Rate (MPIR).
 This is set by the Government and reviewed quarterly.
 These payments are not refundable.